minimaxir/download-tweets-ai-text-gen/README.md

 * username: Username of the account whose tweets you want to download [required]
 * limit: Number of tweets to download [default: all tweets possible]
-* include_replies: Include replies from the user in the dataset [default: False]
+* include_replies: Include replies from the user to other users in the dataset.
+Does not affect threads/quote tweets. [default: False]
 * strip_usertags: Strips out `@` user tags in the tweet text [default: False]
 * strip_hashtags: Strips out `#` hashtags in the tweet text [default: False]